 "The historical institution and legal contract solemnizing the relationship of one man and one woman shall be the only legally recognized marital contract in this state.
 Any policy or law or judicial interpretation, purporting to define marriage as anything other than the historical institution and legal contract between one man and one woman is contrary to the public policy of this state and shall be void and unenforceable in Tennessee.
 If another state or foreign jurisdiction issues a license for persons to marry and if such marriage is prohibited in this state by the provisions of this section, then the marriage shall be void and unenforceable in this state."
 4

 Four same-sex couples from Tennessee launched the lawsuit Tanco v.
 Haslam in federal District Court.
 They had been legally married in other states and subsequently relocated to Tennessee.
 Because of the amendment, the couples do not receive any of the state benefits that married opposite-sex couples automatically do, The plaintiffs are attempting to have the federal District Court in Nashville order the State of Tennessee to recognize their status as married couples instead of their present allocation as "legal strangers."

 - Dr. Valeria Tanco and Dr. Sophy Jesty.
 They are professors of veterinary medicine at the University of Tennessee.
 They met while students at Cornell University.
 They married in New York State during 2011.

 - Army Reserve Sergeant First Class Ijpe DeKoe and Thom Kostura of Memphis.
-They were married in New York State in 2011.
+They were also married in New York State in 2011.

 - Kellie Miller and Vanessa DeVillez of Greenbrier.
 They were married in New York State during 2013.